+1. Create depth with a shallow depth of field.Within your images, there is an area called a “zone of sharpness.”
+This area contains everything that is in focus in your image.
+Outside of this zone of sharpness, everything is blurry.
 You control the zone of sharpness, or depth of field, through the f-stop number on your camera, and by selecting a small f-stop number, you get shallow depth of field.
 The graphic below shows f-stop numbers with the corresponding depth of field.
 The lower the number, the more shallow the depth of field.

+SMALL F-STOP = SHALLOW DEPTH OF FIELDBe careful when using these small f-stop numbers as your depth of field can become so shallow that your subject becomes blurry as well Check out these images that demonstrate how the use of shallow depth of field can create depth in your images.
 Keep in mind, that your lens determines the lowest f-stop you can choose, therefore you may need to purchase better lenses to be able to hit these lower f-stop numbers.
 My favorite inexpensive lens that allows you to achieve very shallow depth of field is the 50mm 1.8 lens.
 You can check them out by clicking the following the links below.

 NIKON 50MM 1.8 CANON 50MM 1.8 SONY 50MM 1.8These lenses cost between $100-$200 and will deliver results usually only found in much more expensive lenses.

 I’ve written an extensive article on understanding aperture which will help you learn more about depth of field and how to achieve it.